Irma Vitovska: Biography

-Political Position
+Political position

-Irma Vitovskaya is an activist of the "Revolution of Dignity" and "Language Maidan", a participant in all pro-Ukrainian protests.
+Irma Vitovska is an activist of the "Revolution of Dignity" and "Language Maidan", a participant in all pro-Ukrainian protests.

-In June 2018, she recorded a video message in support of Ukrainian director Oleg Sentsov, imprisoned in Russia.
+In June 2018, she recorded a video message in support of the Ukrainian director Oleg Sentsov, imprisoned in Russia.

 Charity

-Irma Vitovskaya has been a participant in the social and public programs "Street Children" since 2007 and "Stop Bill" since 2011.
+Irma Vitovska has been a participant in the social and public programs "Street Children" since 2007 and "Stop Bill" since 2011.

-In 2014, Irma Vitovskaya started making motanka dolls, selling them, and donates the proceeds to help the army.
+In 2014, Irma Vitovska started making motanka dolls, selling them, and donates the proceeds to help the army.
 The most expensive cost 2000 hryvnia.
 These funds were used to purchase underpants for the Coast Guard and plastic prayer cards for the Fifth Battalion.

-With Irena Karpa, Irma Vitovskaya raised money at a creative evening for shoes for the battalion of the Ukrainian Volunteer Corps "Right Sector".
+With Irena Karpa, Irma Vitovska raised money at a creative evening for shoes for the battalion of the Ukrainian Volunteer Corps "Right Sector".

-Irma Vitovskaya, as a member of the StopBill movement, initiated and starred in the Oscar and the Pink Lady art project, created to raise funds for the needs of terminally ill children.
-The premiere of the performance took place on October 7 in Ivano-Frankivsk and on October 11 in Kiev, received several theatrical awards and raised more than 700 thousand hryvnias for palliative children's departments, as well as mobile teams that will work with such children.
+Irma Vitovska, as a member of the StopBill movement, initiated and starred in the Oscar and the Pink Lady art project, created to raise funds for the needs of terminally ill children.
+The premiere of the performance took place on October 7 in Ivano-Frankivsk and on October 11 in Kyiv, received several theatrical awards and raised more than 700,000 hryvnias for palliative children's departments, as well as mobile teams that will work with such children.

-Irma Vitovskaya donated most of her fee for filming in the TV series “Robbery Like a Woman” for the treatment of the wounded in the ATO.
+Irma Vitovska donated most of her fee for filming in the TV series Robbery Like a Woman for the treatment of the wounded in the ATO.